 I could go on but let’s end here with a quick review again of the steps: God created, God reveals, God calls to relationship – and promises a blessing (or blessings) in return for that faith-filled response; we respond in faith using our intellect and our will.
 We understand and accept our frailty if we do not fully understand and look to Jesus who, though he was God cried out, “Eli, Eli, lama sabachthani? that is to say, My God, my God, why have you forsaken me?”
 (Mt 27:46) Why?
 “For the sake of the joy that was still in the future, He endured the Cross, despising its shame and has taken his seat at the right of the throne of God” (Hb 12:2).
 This He endured that you and I might have life and have it to its fullness.

-Posted in Catholicism, Misc. | Tagged , ,
+Posted in Catholicism, Misc. | Tagged , , | Comments Off on COMMENTARY ON FAITH IN LIGHT OF HEBREWS 11:1-2

 What Every Catholic Should Know Before Responding to a Teaching of the Magisterium